feltz/bombjack/README.md

 - Some .json files for the load of the images/sprites and one for local highscores
 - Sounds/Musics taken from here: https://downloads.khinsider.com/game-soundtracks/album/bomb-jack-arcade
 - Graphics: screens and sprite sheet
+- Bat-file for building .love and .zip file and for uploading on itch.io together with buttler.exe (https://itchio.itch.io/butler).

-The game has a dependencies: LuaSocket which has to be loaded separately from http://w3.impa.br/~diego/software/luasocket/ and stores in a subfolder socket
+The game has a dependencies:
+- LuaSocket which has to be loaded separately from http://w3.impa.br/~diego/software/luasocket/ and stores in a subfolder socket
+- TESound.lua which is included.

 # The server part